sampurcell93/Git-issues/README.md

 Hey Crashlytics!

+Note: The app is not authenticated... so there are only 60 requests per hour.
+If it randomly stops working... that's the reason.

+Features:
 - The number of issues per page is modular, and will accept any input, defaulting to 25;
 - Individual issue viewer: I opted not to implement an entirely new page for the individual viewer.
 Entering an issue's hash number will cause its full view to appear as a page overlay.